ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-15. Write a query to fetch details of Workers with the department name "Admin".
+Q. Write a query to fetch details of Workers with the department name "Admin".

 <details ><summary><b>Answer</b></summary>
     <p>